Getting Around Tenerife

 Domestic flights from Tenerife to the other islands

-To come back to flights within the archipelago, be aware that they’re operated by small planes with two rows of two seats and about 18 rows of passengers.
-Needless to say, you feel air pockets and turbulence a bit more.
-There was quite a bit of wind the day of my flight, but honestly, I was expecting worse when I saw the size of the plane.
-Don’t worry, it’s still manageable, ahaha.
+Flights within the archipelago are often operated by smaller aircraft, sometimes with two seats on each side of the aisle.
+Naturally, you may feel turbulence a little more.
+It was quite windy on the day of my flight, but honestly, I had expected worse when I saw the size of the plane.
+Don’t worry—it was still perfectly manageable, haha.

 How to get to Lanzarote?

-Once you’re there, you’ll discover a completely different island from Tenerife, with volcanic landscapes and small villages with white houses.
-It changes all at once!
-It even struck me to go from one setting to another so different in less than an hour in the air.
-If you’re also planning to visit this island, know that we’ve written a guide on how to get around Lanzarote.
+Once you arrive, you’ll discover an island that feels completely different from Tenerife, with volcanic landscapes and small whitewashed villages.
+The change is immediate!
+I was struck by how quickly I had moved between two such different settings in less than an hour in the air.
+If you’re planning to visit Lanzarote too, we’ve written a guide on how to get around Lanzarote.

 How to get to La Gomera?

-I haven’t yet had the chance to go to La Gomera, but I’ve already seen it several times from Tenerife.
-To give you an idea, it’s only 47 km off the south coast of Tenerife.
-However, it’s much wilder and more unspoiled than Tenerife.
-It enjoys a warm, humid climate which offers lush scenery in a super calm atmosphere.
-Honestly, this island intrigues me more and more.
-Given the short distance between Tenerife and La Gomera, it’s really easy to get there!
+I haven’t had the chance to visit La Gomera yet, but I’ve seen it several times from Tenerife.
+To give you an idea, it lies about 47 km off Tenerife’s southern coast.
+It’s much wilder and less developed than Tenerife, with a warm, humid climate that creates lush scenery and a wonderfully peaceful atmosphere.
+Honestly, the island intrigues me more and more.
+And given the short distance, getting there from Tenerife is very easy!

 How to get to Gran Canaria?

-Very often, people tend to compare Tenerife and Gran Canaria.
-They’re next to each other and they’re the two largest islands in the Canarian archipelago.
-In my opinion, many of you combine Tenerife and Gran Canaria on the same trip.
-So, to get to Gran Canaria from Tenerife, you still have the same two options:
+Tenerife and Gran Canaria are often compared.
+They sit close to each other and are the two largest islands in the Canary archipelago, so many travelers combine them in a single trip.
+To reach Gran Canaria from Tenerife, you have the same two main options:

-- The plane: there are very regular flights between the two islands, if not daily.
-The journey takes 30 to 45 minutes, so it’s quick.
-It’s a good solution if you get seasick, for example, and don’t need to take a car with you!
+- The plane: frequent flights connect the two islands.
+The flight itself takes around 30 to 45 minutes, making it a convenient option if you get seasick or don’t need to bring a car.

-We’re coming to the end of this article on getting around Tenerife.
-As you’ll have gathered, the best option is a rental car if you want to discover the island from every angle.
-But it all depends on the style of trip you’re planning.
-If you’re coming to Tenerife to relax and discover the towns in the north and south, the bus is more than enough, with a little backup if needed from taxis or rideshares for certain journeys.
-In any case, I hope you’ll take the time to discover Tenerife, because it’s really worth the trip.
+That brings us to the end of this guide to getting around Tenerife.
+As you’ve probably gathered, a rental car is the best option if you want to see the island from every angle.
+Still, it all depends on the kind of trip you’re planning.
+If you’re coming to Tenerife mainly to relax and visit the better-known towns in the north and south, the bus network may be enough, with taxis or app-based rides as backup for certain trips.
+Whatever you choose, I hope you take the time to explore Tenerife—it’s well worth the journey.

-I’ve been there twice and my second trip only confirmed my crush on the island.
-To go further in planning your trip, I recommend checking out our article on the budget to plan for travelling to Tenerife.
+I’ve visited twice, and my second trip only deepened my fondness for the island.
+To keep planning, take a look at our guide to the budget to plan for traveling to Tenerife.

 Written by Laura CALLES